axeloide/fiTaxonomy/README.markdown

 *   http://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch
 *   http://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch

+This is kind of the core tool, since other scripts will later iterate over those FluidInfo objects to perform other tasks.

-For testing purposes, the list of imported taxa is currently limited to just a few:
+For testing purposes, the list of imported taxa was first limited to just a few:
 * TaxId: 9913  as about: bos taurus    with uid: 82b383ce-e42e-4d79-be6d-10d5283c5443
 * TaxId: 9606  as about: homo sapiens  with uid: a1d5b1d2-8eef-450c-b772-b8e28ab58184

-This is kind of the core tool, since other scripts will later iterate over those FluidInfo objects to perform other tasks.
+Currently it processes all the species of division primates, without digits in their scientific names.

 PopulateLinkOut.py